 Why doesn’t cybersecurity get the attention it deserves?
-On average, 1.7 billion Americans are impacted by data breaches every year, and still, many companies have not embraced a corporate culture that includes privacy and security in their core values.
+On average, 350 million Americans are impacted by data breaches every year, and still, many companies have not embraced a corporate culture that includes privacy and security in their core values.
 We’re all familiar with the vulnerabilities of weak data security, but how many businesses really experience a data breach every year?
 But the real question is what do those hackers want with your information?

 According to the Theft Resource Center and CyberScout, the data risk management company reported the number of data breaches in the U.S. jumped 29 percent in the first half of the year, hitting a record high of 791.
 But what are hackers searching for?